-Over the last few months it’s become a priority for me to contemplate the nature of love.
+It’s a priority for me to contemplate and live out the nature of love.
 I’m not necessarily talking about eros here, but in greek terms perhaps the word agape fits.
-This is the sort of love that’s universal, that belongs to all of us.
-It’s the love you feel when you see someone you barely know crying and you wish to comfort them.
-It’s the love that you feel when you receive compassion from someone who means the world to you.
-It’s the love you feel when you pray, whatever that is to you.
+A sort of love that’s universal; it belongs to all of us.
+The love you feel when you see someone you barely know crying and you wish to offer comfort.
+It’s the love you feel when you receive compassion from someone who means the world to you.
+It’s the love you feel when you pray, whatever that means.

-This is spiritual for me, which is maybe a loaded word.
-By spiritual I mean both divine and mundane.
-The element of life that is arcane and unknowable, the silence behind our words and actions, a deafening quiet summit in the Himalayas.
-And the elements of life that are entirely pedestrian and available to all, a street dog or a weed or your least favorite coworker.
+This is spiritual for me, and by that I mean it’s both divine and mundane.
+Love is an element of life that is arcane and unknowable, the silence behind our words and actions, a deafening quiet summit in the Himalayas.
+And it’s life entirely pedestrian and available to all, a street dog or a weed or your least favorite coworker.
 There isn’t a single thing in this world that lacks spiritual charge, I think.
-So I take this lens to indicate where I am in my own journey regarding love rather than choosing to imply that spirituality exists in some places but not others.
+This lens indicates where I am in my own journey regarding love rather than an implication that spirituality exists in some places but not others.

-I want to share the various resources that have helped me on my journey here, for those of you who are interested.
-Consider the following a curriculum, of sorts, for those of you who find the topic of love interesting or who want to let its influence on your life expand to a greater depth.
-If you want to share your feelings about these works, or want to suggest something for the list, please email me!
+Here are some resources that have helped me on my journey.
+Consider the following a curriculum of sorts for those of you who want to let love’s influence on your life expand to a greater depth.
+Share your feelings about these works!
+Suggest something for the list!
+Please email me!

 Uses both storytelling and practical exercises to help one get in touch with the universal feeling of “love” that’s available to all of us.
 It’s quite gentle in its approach, giving lots of room for the reader to grasp its concepts, and never drags on or overstays its welcome.
 I found the exercises immensely helpful in my own journey of reconciling hate and anger in a “toxic relationship” — after applying the lessons of the book, I was able to reconnect with someone I thought was out of my life forever and am able to feel genuine love for them.